 To listen to lectures, please click on lectures on the left-hand side.

 - KANOPY from UoR library provides access to films, documentaries in all subjects and different languages.
 Follow this link to the library page.
 You will need your Reading University username and password to login.

 - Use the following website to help with listening to lectures Introduction to Listening to lectures.

 - TED is an organisation devoted to spreading ideas in the form of short talks (18 minutes or less).
 TED Talks cover almost all topics - from science to business to global issues - in more than 100 languages.
 Multilingual subtitles and transcripts of the talks are available.

 - Box of Broadcasts allows you to record and view TV and radio programmes, for research purposes, from over 60 free-to-air channels and access an archive of over 2 million programmes from the 1990s to the present day.
 It includes content from most UK broadcasters (including BBC TV and Radio, ITV, Channel 4 and More4) and several foreign language channels (including Arte, ZDF, Rai News 24).

 - BBC Radio 4 Podcasts Download and listen anywhere.
 News, arts, comedy, politics, readings, discussion, documentaries, drama, history, money, and science.

 - Dramas from BBC Learning English All dramas on this page have a downloadable transcript and audio, so that learners can listen and read at the same time.
 They also contain lots of useful English phrases.

 - Improve listening skills with News Report - BBC English language teaching series that uses authentic audio news stories from the BBC.

-Visit the International Study and Language Institute website for information on EAP courses.
+Visit the International Study and Language Institute (ISLI) website for information on EAP courses.